 - Semester total 0

-This course will help students learn and apply key concepts of modeling, analysis and validation from Machine Learning, Data Mining and Signal Processing to analyze and extract meaning from data.
-Students will implement algorithms and perform experiments on images, text, audio and mobile sensor measurements.
-They will also gain a working knowledge of supervised and unsupervised techniques including classification, regression, clustering, feature selection, association rule mining and dimensionality reduction.
+Learn and apply key concepts of modeling, analysis and validation from Machine Learning, Data Mining and Signal Processing to analyze and extract meaning from data.
+Implement algorithms and perform experiments on images, text, audio and mobile sensor measurements.
+Gain working knowledge of supervised and unsupervised techniques including classification, regression, clustering, feature selection, association rule mining, and dimensionality reduction.

-Companies and organizations collect massive amounts of data, and the task of a data scientist is to extract actionable knowledge from the data – for scientific needs, to improve public health, to promote businesses, for social studies and for various other purposes.
+Massive amounts of data are collected by many companies and organizations and the task of a data scientist is to extract actionable knowledge from the data – for scientific needs, to improve public health, to promote businesses, for social studies and for various other purposes.
 This course will focus on the practical aspects of the field and will attempt to provide a comprehensive set of tools for extracting knowledge from data.

-This course teaches Human-Computer Interaction (HCI) and design theory and techniques.
-Methods for designing, prototyping, deploying and evaluating user interfaces to computing applications will be imparted, along with the basics of visual design, graphic design and interaction design.
-The class will also cover understanding human capabilities, interface technology, interface design methods, prototyping tools and interface evaluation tools and techniques.
+Human-Computer Interaction (HCI) and design theory and techniques.
+Methods for designing, prototyping, and evaluating user interfaces to computing applications.
+Basics of visual design, graphic design, and interaction design.
+Understanding human capabilities, interface technology, interface design methods, prototyping tools, and interface evaluation tools and techniques.